TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 18/2 Samuel 18.22.md

 ---

-Then said Ahimaaz the son of Zadok yet again to Joab, But come what may, let me, I pray thee, also run after the Cushite.
-And Joab said, Wherefore wilt thou run, my son, seeing that thou wilt have no reward for the tidings?
+Then Ahimaaz the son of Zadok said yet again to Joab, "But come what may, please let me also run after the Cushite."
+Joab said, "Why do you want to run, my son, since that you will have no reward for the news?"